module Memcache:Memcache support for OCaml. Based on it's text protocol.sig..end

 means some sort of client error in the input line, i.e. the input

-doesn't conform to the protocol in some way. error
+doesn't conform to the protocol in some way. error is a

 human-readable error string.SERVER_ERROR error